chrisvfritz/jquery-image-annotate/readme.md

 Extract [this zip file] [7] into a directory on your web server and navigate to `demo-static.html` or view a [live preview][1].

+###My fork's features

+1. Click and add note onto an image
+2. Image still show when hover on annotation note (for clicking the link)
+3. Stop add note if link is clicked

 ###Usage:

 To use the plugin you first need to reference the jQuery and jQuery UI libraries in your page.
 Add